AI for Restaurants

 How long does it take to see results from restaurant AI?

-First live system in 14 to 21 days from kickoff.
+First live system goes into the inbox in the opening weeks of the engagement.
 Measurable change in reservation inquiry conversion within 60 days.
-A London hospitality group we worked with saw response time drop from 38 hours to 12 minutes and conversion improve from 31 percent to 58 percent within the first month.
+One London hospitality group saw response time drop from 38 hours to 12 minutes and conversion improve from 31 percent to 58 percent within the first month.
 The reason it is fast is that we are not building new software.
 We are wiring intelligence into tools your team is already inside every day.

 Do we need to replace our POS or booking system?